Far-right politics: Ties with European far-right

 There is also a complex relationship between Israel and the European far-right that has been developing for more than 15 years.
 The first major public sign of their alliance was in 2010 at an international far-right conference in Tel Aviv organized by a Likud party member.

 A primary motivation is a shared anti-Islam ideology but there is also a common dislike of the European Union, of Arab and Muslim immigrants as well as support for undermining democracy and installing autocratic, or worse, rulers and regimes.
-"Yair Netanyahu, the prime minister's son, last week called for the death of the European Union and the return of a "Christian" Europe."
+"Yair Netanyahu, the prime minister's son, last week called for the death of the European Union and the return of a 'Christian' Europe."
 Other details suggest a deeper collaboration between the Likud party and the German AfD.
-"In 2019, the Bundestag passed a resolution condemning B.D.S. as antisemitic..The history of the resolution is telling.
-A version was originally introduced by the AfD" Netanyahu's government has actively cultivated relations with various European far-right parties and leaders, including Vlaams Belang, Attack, the Freedom Party of Austria, the Alliance for the Union of Romanians and the Sweden Democrats.
+"In 2019, the Bundestag passed a resolution condemning B.D.S. as antisemitic .The history of the resolution is telling.
+A version was originally introduced by the AfD".
+Netanyahu's government has actively cultivated relations with various European far-right parties and leaders, including Vlaams Belang, Attack, the Freedom Party of Austria, the Alliance for the Union of Romanians and the Sweden Democrats.

 These parties offer strong support for Israel's hardline policies towards Palestinians, its opposition to Palestinian statehood, and its pro-settlement stance.
-Netanyahu has also cultivated a particularly strong bond with Viktor Orbán's Fidesz party in Hungary, a key player in the European far-right landscape and a Russian strategic ally.
+Netanyahu has also cultivated a particularly strong bond with Viktor Orbán's Fidesz party in Hungary, a key figure in the European far-right landscape.
 The Likud party recently joined the Patriots for Europe alliance in the European Parliament as an observer member.